piafle3005/group3/use-cases/use-case-2.md

 ### Failed End Condition

-The report is not produced, and we didn't get the requested information about the countries in a region.
+The report is not produced, and we didn't get the requested information about the countries in a continent.

 ### Primary Actor